VIEW SELECTED LIBRARY MEDIA

 Pre-Use of PICS Designation

-The National Maternity and Perinatal Audit (NMPA) is a national audit of the NHS maternity services across England, Scotland, and Wales, commissioned in July 2016 by the Healthcare Quality Improvement Partnership (HQIP) on behalf of NHS England, the Welsh Government, and the Health Department of the Scottish Government.
-The NMPA is led by the Royal College of Obstetricians and Gynecologists (RCOG) in partnership with the Royal College of Midwives (RCM), the Royal College of Pediatrics and Child Health (RCPCH) and the London School of Hygiene & Tropical Medicine (LSHTM).
+The National Maternity and Perinatal Audit (NMPA) is a national audit of the NHS maternity services across England, Scotland and Wales, commissioned in July 2016 by the Healthcare Quality Improvement Partnership (HQIP) on behalf of NHS England, the Welsh Government and the Health Department of the Scottish Government.
+The NMPA is led by the Royal College of Obstetricians and Gynaecologists (RCOG) in partnership with the Royal College of Midwives (RCM), the Royal College of Paediatrics and Child Health (RCPCH) and the London School of Hygiene & Tropical Medicine (LSHTM).

 The purpose of this report is to describe the feasibility of linking the NMPA’s maternity data to intensive care data and to evaluate the suitability of rates of maternal admission to intensive care as an indicator of care quality.
 It also describes the demographics of women admitted to intensive care and the reasons for admission.